 So, why is this such a big deal?

 It’s refreshing to see a move that acknowledges the long-standing struggles small businesses face that goes beyond mere lip service.
-The Bronze, Silver, and Gold awards encourage continuous improvement, pushing companies to aim higher and move up the ranks over time.
+The Bronze, Silver, and Gold awards encourage continuous improvement, pushing companies to aim higher and move up the ranks over time, ultimately enhancing their payment performance.

 But there’s more work to do While the new Fair Payment Code is undoubtedly a step in the right direction, it’s important to recognise that it still only addresses part of the problem.
 Yes, getting paid faster is crucial.
 But small businesses need more than just quicker payments:they need payments that are easier, cheaper, and streamlined.